Wine and Food Pairing Guide

 Regular wines usually have an alcohol content of about 10 – 15%.
 Fortified wines have had their alcohol content increased to 18 – 22% by the addition of neutral grape spirits or grape brandy being made from the same grapes.

 A fortified wine from the Jerez region of Spain, it is made by an extremely complicated process.
-The result is one of 6 types: Manzanilla, Fino, Amontillado, Oloroso, Amoroso, or Cream Sherry, all of which we will cover in a more in depth article.
+The result is one of 6 types: Manzanilla, Fino, Amontillado, Oloroso, Amoroso, and Cream Sherry.

 Pairing Wine and Food